deckerego/docmag/README.md

-# docmag
+# DocMag

-Simple document management with Elasticsearch
+Simple document management.
+Nothing yet to see here.